In this section, you will learn about the components of an application and how to proceed when developing an application.

 The following roles are involved in the workflow: Employee, Manager, and Administration.
-For details, refer to Users and Roles.
+For details about defining the user roles for the sample application, refer to Users and Roles.

-The following image shows the web interface of the sample as exposed to users.
-The progress bar reflects the workflow (see below).
+The following image shows the launch screen of the sample web interface as exposed to users.
+The progress bar reflects the workflow.
 The form contains all fields required for an expense request.
 Web interfaces are designed using the WebModeler of DigitalSuite Studio.
 For details, refer to Web Interface Design.

 The workflow of the expense request application includes the following steps:

 - The expense request is filled in and submitted by an employee.
-After submitting the request, a task is assigned to the manager for validation.
+A task to validate the new request is assigned to the managers.

-- The request is validated by the manager.
-Based on the manager’s decision, the request is either rejected or approved.
+- The request is validated and either rejected or approved by a manager.
 In both cases, a notification email is sent to the requester informing about the rejection or approval.

 - If the request is approved, a new task is assigned to the administration team for confirmation of the payment.
-The requester is informed via email.
+The requester is informed by email.

-- The expense data is stored in a database, for example, a collection or a third-party system.
+- The expense data is stored in a database (collection).

 The following image shows the process as modeled using the ProcessModeler of DigitalSuite Studio.
 For details, refer to Process Design.